alexhwilliams/blog.teddyhyde.com/_posts/2013-11-04-a-better-way-to-test-android-applications-using-calabash.md

 ## A video showing the power of calabash.

 This video shows calabash testing my app which uses oAuth to login and many parts of the GitHub API.
-No manual operations were performed; this was all automated using Calabash.
+No manual operations were performed; this was all automated using Calabash for Android.

 <iframe width="420" height="315" src="//www.youtube.com/embed/kIJrnnFeAiY" frameborder="0" allowfullscreen></iframe>